g-csg/g-csg.github.io/index.md

  - Contributing
  - Clickable links! (actually, this was always a feature)
  - Lightweight size! (for now until images are added)
- - Better viewing on mobile!
+ - Better viewing on mobile! (unverified)
  - **A constant state of incompleteness!**

 ## Main Goals: